-Did you know that over 30% of the U.S. workforce has to work on weekends?
-From healthcare professionals and retail employees to hospitality workers, many parents don’t have the luxury of a Monday-to-Friday schedule.
-Yet, weekend child care options remain scarce.
+Do you know that over 30% of people work on weekends?
+From health care workers and retail workers to people working in the hospitality sector, there are plenty of parents who can’t depend on the spoils of a Monday-to-Friday schedule.
+Weekend child care options are still few.
 The good news?
-More providers are recognizing this gap, leading to an increase in flexible, weekend-friendly care services.
+More providers are catching on, and there are more flexible, weekend-friendly care services.

 Types of Weekend Child Care Options